-Do they have a logical, sustainable business model?
+Do they have a logical business model?

 This is an easy check—do they charge you a fair price for their software?

-Do they have a commitment to security?
+Are they committed to security?

-How to use a Password Manager
+How to use a password manager

-Step 1: Choose a master password.
+Step 1: Choose a master password

-Password managers require you to remember only a single password and will then encrypt and protect the remainder of your passwords.
+Password managers require you to remember only a single password—your master password—and then encrypt and protect the remainder of your passwords.
 When you set up your account, make sure your master password is long and complex.

-“I read about password managers on Field Effect in 2019, I now use one!
+“I read about password managers on Field Effect in 2023, I now use one!
 OK?”